Get Support

 Before submitting a referral, please check whether another service is already supporting the family and may also be planning to refer.
 When possible, coordinate with other services to agree who will submit the request.
 This helps us prevent duplicates and ensures fair distribution of items.

-Information Gathering
+Information gathering

 Please gather all relevant information needed to make a strong referral, including the family’s current circumstances.
 As we cannot supply every family in the city, we rely on your professional insight to identify those most in need.
 The more accurate the information, the better we can help.

 Where possible, please complete the form with the family so you can jointly identify their most essential items.
-We can get short of some items so, as much as we’d like to supply all newborn items to each family expecting a baby, to make sure the items go to most needy families we ask that only items selected as ‘needed’ are requested.
+We can get short of some items so, as much as we’d like to supply all newborn items to each family expecting a baby, to make sure the items go to the most needy families we ask that only items selected as ‘needed’ are requested.

-Order Timeframes
+Order timeframes

 We always strive to prepare orders as quickly as possible.
 However, demand is continually increasing, and we often have a large number of pending requests.
 Checking, sorting, and fulfilling orders with our volunteer team takes time, so we appreciate your patience and understanding.

-Collection of Items
+Collection of items

 If you or your service cannot collect items, please explore whether another professional involved with the family can collect on your behalf.
 This helps families receive support more quickly and frees essential space in our warehouse.